frederic-perez/AmE-dictionary/data/dictionary.md

 __of__ _The gas smells of roggen eggs._
 __off duty__
 __off kilter__
+__off to the races__ _idiom_ An expression characterizing the activity or excitement that is just beginning; [we are] leaving for something interesting or exciting._The tour bus is out in front waiting and we've said goodbye to everyone.
+Looks like we're off to the races._
 __off__ :two::hammer: _He knew that from the off._
 __off-color__ _adj_ An off-color joke or remark is rude or offensive.
 __off-guard__ _adj_ Not prepared or vigilant.